Why is gambling ingrained on the Australian culture?

 There are certainly relevant arguments for the reduction of the marketing, advertising and promotion of gambling within society, as a means to reduce expenditure and concerns surrounding problem gamblers.

-However, the gambling and gaming industry in Australia is exactly that – a business – and it is highly unlikely that the government would ever completely sanction an activity which has helped to boost the economy tenfold and generate increased tourism.
+However, the gambling and casino in Australia is exactly that – a business – and it is highly unlikely that the government would ever completely sanction an activity which has helped to boost the economy tenfold and generate increased tourism.

 This is why, as Australians, we need to individually look at gambling as a hobby or enjoyable exercise that is not a source of income, but rather an activity which can provide excitement and entertainment.
 We need to keep in mind the harmful effects it can have, and always set ourselves time and expenditure limits, spending only what we can afford to lose.